hebee-77/Automobile-Sales-Exploratory-Data-Analysis-EDA-/README.md

 sourced from Kaggle, utilizing google colab for coding.

 # Overview
-The dataset used in this project comprises approximately 3 thousand records of automobile sales spanning from 2018 t0 2020.
+The dataset used in this project comprises approximately 3 thousand records of automobile sales spanning from 2018 to 2020.
 The primary objective of the analysis is to perform EDA to gain insights into automobile sales.

 # Data Source
 The dataset used for this analysis is sourced from Kaggle.
 You can find the dataset here : https://www.kaggle.com/datasets/ddosad/auto-sales-data?select=Auto+Sales+data.csv